PaperMC/velocitypowered.com/docs/users/server-compatibility.md

 ## Proxy-behind-proxy (BungeeCord/Waterfall, Velocity, ...)

-These setups are _completely unsuppported_.
+These setups are _completely unsupported_.
 You are best advised to avoid them, as they can cause lots of issues.
 Most proxy-behind-proxy setups are either illogical in the first place or can be handled more gracefully by better, more scalable and performant solutions.

 ## Other Implementations